tafiaalifianty/news-portal-backend/README.md

-# Sea News API
+# SeaNews API

 Created by Tafia Alifianty Dinita Putri

 ## Description

-This is an API documentation for Sea News API.
+This is an API documentation for SeaNews API.

 ## How to Run Locally